nrebhun/nrebhun.github.io/projects.md

 #### **Scratch, Python** | *December 2015* | Apple Store, Berkeley, CA

 An Hour of Code is an annual worldwide event encouraging young people to dive into the world of coding.
-Promoted by many companies and individuals in the tech industry, the events origins lie in a relatively new organzation, [Code.org].
+Promoted by many companies and individuals in the tech industry, the event's origins lie in a relatively new organzation, [Code.org].
 In 2013 I was inspired enough to host my own hour of code via YouTube streaming, but shortly after posting the video to my channel I removed it, realizing only afterward that I had not downloaded a copy of the video.